Theuderic I

 Theuderic I (Note: Also spelled Theuderich, Theoderic, or Theodoric; in French, Thierry) (c.
 487 - 534) was the Merovingian king of Metz, Rheims, or Austrasia—as it is variously called—from 511 to 534.

 He was the son of Clovis I and one of his earlier wives or concubines (possibly a Franco-Rhenish Princess, Evochildis of Cologne).
-In accordance with Salian tradition, the kingdom was divided between Clovis's four surviving sons: Childebert I in Paris, Chlodomer in Orléans, and Chlothar I in Soissons.
+In accordance with Salian tradition, Clovis's kingdom was divided between his four surviving sons, who also included Childebert I in Paris, Chlodomer in Orléans, and Chlothar I in Soissons.
 Theuderic inherited Metz in 511 at his father's death.
 Early in his reign, he sent his son Theudebert to kill the Scandinavian King Chlochilaich (Hygelac of Beowulf fame) who had invaded his realm.